harness/developer-hub/docs/platform/variables-and-expressions/harness-expressions-reference.md

    :::

-* **Live Status**: Like `currentStatus`, `liveStatus` expressions (such as `<+pipeline.stages.stage1.liveStatus>`) also provides the combined status of all the running steps within a pipeline or stage; however it also considers the status of steps generated from [matrix/repeat looping strategies](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism.md).
+* **Live Status**: Like `currentStatus`, `liveStatus` expressions (such as `<+pipeline.stages.stage1.liveStatus>`) also provide the combined status of all the running steps within a pipeline or stage; however, it also considers the status of steps generated from [matrix/repeat looping strategies](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism.md).

    `liveStatus` considers the statuses of *all* steps to determine the overall status.
 If *any* step fails, the `liveStatus` of both the pipeline and the stage resolves as `Failed`, regardless of the individual status of running or completed steps.